Bruno Forte: Biography

-After the tomb of Jesus was supposedly uncovered by James Cameron, Archbishop Forte said that "there are many such tombs in the territory of the Holy Land.
-Hence, there is nothing new in this revelation."
-He went on to say that "In fact, the thesis launched is that if Jesus is buried there with his family, then the resurrection would be no more than an invention of his disciples."
-He then concluded by defending the historicity of the Jesus' Resurrection saying, "However, leaving to one side the inconsistency of the archaeological proof, which has been utterly contested by Israeli archaeologists, the factual event of Jesus' resurrection is rigorously documented in the New Testament by the five accounts of the apparitions: four of the Gospels and St. Paul's."

 On 5 January 2011 he was appointed among the first members of the newly created Pontifical Council for the Promotion of the New Evangelisation.

-On Monday, 14 October 2013, the Archbishop was appointed by Pope Francis to serve as the Special Secretary of the Third Extraordinary General Assembly of the Synod of Bishops on "The challenges of the family in the context of evangelization", scheduled from 5–19 October 2014.
+On Monday, 14 October 2013, the Archbishop was appointed by Pope Francis to serve as the Special Secretary of the Third Extraordinary General Assembly of the Synod of Bishops on "The challenges of the family in the context of evangelisation", scheduled from 5–19 October 2014.

 On Wednesday, 16 July 2014, Archbishop Forte was appointed by Pope Francis to serve a five-year term as a Consultant to the Congregation for Institutes of Consecrated Life and Societies of Apostolic Life (for Religious).

-In October 2014, Pope Francis added him to the group responsible for summarizing the first week of discussions at the Synod on the Family.
+In October 2014, Pope Francis added him to the group responsible for summarising the first week of discussions at the Synod on the Family.
 According to John L. Allen, the resulting document was "widely known to carry the imprint of Italian Archbishop Bruno Forte, one of the more noted theological minds in the Italian hierarchy".

-In November 2016, Mgr Forte was elected President of the Abruzzo and Molise regional section of the Episcopal Conference of Italy.
+In November 2016, Mgr.
+Forte was elected President of the Abruzzo and Molise regional section of the Episcopal Conference of Italy.
 On 11 January 2021 he was succeeded by the cardinal Giuseppe Petrocchi.

-Forte approved the interreligious dialogue amongst Roman Catholics and Lutherans, a relation which was put into act by the couple of leading theologians Hans Küng and Karl Barth.